shiroyasha/blog-source/source/posts/2017-11-16-advisory-locks-and-how-to-use-them.html.md

 transaction will be released when the transaction ends.

 In the previous section, we have acquired session level locks.
-To acquire a transaction level advisory lock, an alternative transaction specific lock needs to be acquired.
+To acquire a transaction level advisory lock, an alternative transaction specific function needs to be invoked.

 ``` sql
 begin;